popgenomics/ABC_4pop/README.md

 In the following example, I measured the classification error among four models:
 ![confusion matrix](https://github.com/popgenomics/ABC_4pop/blob/master/pictures/confusion_matrix.png)
 Probabilities of each model was inferred for 5,000 of simulated datasets under each model.
-Errors are lying from 1.5% to 2.76%.
+Errors are lying between 1.5% and 2.76%.